RobertsR113/Projects/java-projects/springboot-atm-simulator/README.md

 ### Features:
 * Register/Login customer accounts and manage withdraw of bank money.
 * User can withdraw min or max currency depending on ATM storage.
 * Admin login, has access to Logs, Refill ATM - refill ATM currencies, view registered users/cards and balance.
+* Users are saved/loaded from a persistant storage.
 * Clean and well structured project.

 ## How To Test: